radiantlogic-v8/documentation-new/documentation/sys-admin-guide/limits.md

 ## Access Regulation

 After a client connects to the RadiantOne service, the amount of activity they perform can be limited by configuring access regulation.
-The activity checking can be performed based on the user that connects to RadiantOne and/or what computer/client (IP address) they are connecting from.
+The activity checking can be performed based on the user that connects to RadiantOne.

-The “Restrictions Checking Interval” parameter indicated in the Per User or Per Computer sections is the time frame in which the activity (max binds and max operations) is monitored.
+The “Restrictions Checking Interval” parameter indicated in the Per User  section is the time frame in which the activity (max binds and max operations) is monitored.
 Once the time interval is reached, the counts are reset.
 For example, if Special Users Group checking is enabled, and the checking interval, max bind operations per checking interval and max operations per checking interval are set to 300, 30 and 10 respectively, during a 5 minute (300 secs) period, anyone who is a member of the special users group can bind no more than 30 times to the RadiantOne service and not perform more than 10 operations.
 This count resets every 5 minutes.
 If a user attempts to perform more than the allowed number of operations, the RadiantOne service refuses the operation and the client must wait until the checking interval resets.

 ### Per User